tusharsadhwani/blog/src/pages/post/packaged.md

 ## Prelude

 A year or so ago, I stumbled upon this repository called [python-build-standalone][1].
-And this was a _ridiculous_ thing to stumble upon.
+And this was a _\*ridiculous\*_ thing to stumble upon.

 This repository essentially contains **portable Pythons**.
 Python interpreters that can be unzipped into any folder, and they just work.

-This immediately opened some insane opportunities for me.
-I also found a way to use this package at work.
+This immediately sparked some weird ideas in my head.
+I also found a way to use this package at work!

 But first of all, I decided to build [yen][2].

 ## The first puzzle piece: `yen`